12 Plants For a Low Maintenance Garden

 1) Hydrangea Macrophylla

-Hydrangea Macrophylla is one of the easiest plants to grow and a staple of many low-maintenance gardens.
+Hydrangea Macrophylla is one of the easiest plants to grow and I am currently growing several of them, including in my pots.

-You only need to prune them once a year, and you can leave the dead flowers on over winter as they look dazzling when covered in frost.
+I’ve only ever pruned them once a year, and I leave the dead flowers on over winter as they look dazzling when covered in frost.

 With little maintenance and care, you can expect dozens of large flowers that’ll last all the way through into autumn.

 DO – plant in a spot with light shade, so you don’t need to water them so frequently.
-Dig in slow-release fertiliser in spring as it’ll last all through the growing season.
-Prune no more than 20% of the stems to just above ground level once per year (flowers will only grow on old wood so don’t prune every branch).
-You can mulch the base once per year to keep the soil moist, thus reducing the amount of water needed.
+Dig in slow-release fertiliser in spring, as it’ll last all through the growing season.
+Consider buying an “Endless Summer” hydrangea as they are more forgiving of pruning mishaps and produce more blooms.

-Don’t – place in a very sunny, dry spot in the garden as you’ll need to water it more frequently and hydrangeas can be very thirsty if located in very dry soil.
-Don’t prune aggressively as flowers only bloom on old wood, that’s stems that are at least one year old.
+Don’t – place in a very sunny, dry spot in the garden as you’ll need to water it more frequently, and hydrangeas can be very thirsty.
+I’ve seen gardeners have issues with hydrangeas due to aggressive pruning so keep it light.

 Not sure where to start?
 Hydrangea Guide is a website that contains everything you need to know about Hydrangea Macrophylla and is a great place to start.

 DO – Locate this low-maintenance plant in a very sunny spot in well-drained soil.
 Elevated positions are perfect for lavender as water won’t pool near the plant.
-Do add grit to loosen up soils that contain lots of heavy organic matter.
+Do add grit to loosen up soils containing heavy organic matter.

 DON’T – Fertiliser or excessive amounts of organic matter isn’t needed, and too much can cause the lavender to become woody.
-Only water lavender during very hot weather, it copes well with dry soil.
-Don’t locate in shaded areas or moist parts of the garden; this is a plant that loves full sun and dry, gritty soil.
-Don’t locate near plants that require lots of water and feed as the runoff will affect the lavender.
+Only water lavender during very hot weather; mine cope well with dry soil.
+I’ve had issues with trying to move lavenders before, as they really don’t like being transplanted once they’re established.

 3) Ornamental Grasses